Tiffanyytz/MODEC/README.md

 6. Input data for DEC: using combination of joint subspace from joint representation subspace calculation.
 For example, try to use STAD_rank20_joint.txt with columns as markers while rows corresponding to samples.

 7. Output format: the output from MODEC will be clustering labels as numbers.
 We can map them to the subtype contained in the TCGA dataset to measure the clustering performance.
 The optimal matching is obtained by applying Hungarian method.

+8. We use clinical matrix from TCGA database for survival and enrichment tests.